Raman-Scattering Detection of Nearly Degenerate $s$-Wave and $d$-Wave Pairing Channels in Iron-Based Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$ and Rb$_{0.8}$Fe$_{1.6}$Se$_2$ Superconductors

 We now provide evidence for a competition between the two possible pairing states resulting from the exchange of spin fluctuations with $V_s$ and $V_d$ [see Fig.~\ref{fig:structure}(c)] winning in ${\rm Ba_{0.6}K_{0.4}Fe_2As_2}$ and ${\rm Rb_{0.8}Fe_{1.6}Se_2}$, respectively. $V_s$ dominates but $V_d$ is appreciable in ${\rm Ba_{0.6}K_{0.4}Fe_2As_2}$ \cite{Thomale:2011a}.
 Then, one expects the system to condense into a ground state having the full symmetry of the lattice and to additionally develop $\delta$-like collective modes with $d_{x^2-y^2}$ orbital momentum bound by the residual interaction $V_d$ inside the gap as shown schematically in Fig.~\ref{fig:BKFA_exciton}(a).
 Photons ($h\nu$) scatter from both unpaired electrons in the Bogoliubov quasiparticle bands (left) and Cooper pairs at the chemical potential $\mu$ (right) \cite{Abrikosov:1961}.
 In either case an energy of at least $2\Delta$ must be invested, and an electron-hole pair and two unpaired electrons are created, respectively.
-The two electrons being separated by $2\Delta$ but remaining in a volume characterized by the coherence length $\xi_0$ ``sense'' now those parts of the interaction potential $V_{\vk,\vk^{\prime}}$ which are orthogonal to the pairing channel and form a bound state of energy $E_b$ inside the gap \cite{Bardasis:1961,Klein:1984,Monien:1990,Devereaux:2007,Scalapino:2009,Chubukov:2009a}.
-The $\delta$-like modes appear below the gap edge at $\Omega_b=2\Delta-E_b$ with $E_b$ being the binding energy of the ``Cooperon'' [Fig.~\ref{fig:BKFA_exciton} (a)] \cite{Klein:1984,Monien:1990}. $E_b$ encodes the coupling strength in the subdominant channel and $E_b/2\Delta\approx (V_d/V_s)^2$.
-The modes at 140, and 175\,cm$^{-1}$ correspond to the $A_{1g}$ and $B_{2g}$ gap structures at 190 and 210\,cm$^{-1}$ implying binding energies $E_b$ of 50, and 35\,cm$^{-1}$ [Fig.~4 (b)], respectively, or 25\% of $2\Delta$ and indicate that $V_d$ is smaller but of the same order of magnitude as $V_s$ \cite{Monien:1990}.
+The two electrons being separated by $2\Delta$ but remaining in a volume characterized by the coherence length $\xi_0$ ``sense'' now those parts of the interaction potential $V_{\textbf{k},\textbf{k}^{\prime}}$ which are orthogonal to the pairing channel and form a bound state of energy $E_b$ inside the gap \cite{Bardasis:1961,Klein:1984,Monien:1990,Devereaux:2007,Scalapino:2009,Chubukov:2009a}.
+The $\delta$-like modes appear below the gap edge at $\Omega_b=2\Delta-E_b$ with $E_b$ being the binding energy of the ``Cooperon'' [Fig.~\ref{fig:BKFA_exciton}(a)] \cite{Klein:1984,Monien:1990}. $E_b$ encodes the coupling strength in the subdominant channel and $E_b/2\Delta\approx (V_d/V_s)^2$.
+The modes at 140, and 175\,cm$^{-1}$ correspond to the $A_{1g}$ and $B_{2g}$ gap structures at 190 and 210\,cm$^{-1}$ implying binding energies $E_b$ of 50, and 35\,cm$^{-1}$ [Fig.~\ref{fig:BKFA_exciton}(b)], respectively, or 25\% of $2\Delta$ and indicate that $V_d$ is smaller but of the same order of magnitude as $V_s$ \cite{Monien:1990}.
 The bound state at 73\,cm$^{-1}$ corresponds to the minimum at 80\,cm$^{-1}$ of the strongly momentum dependent gap on the $\delta$ band as predicted by Scalapino and Devereaux \cite{Scalapino:2009}.
+We note that the mode at 140\,cm$^{-1}$ corresponding to the gap on the $\alpha$ band is unlikely to result from the interband coupling discussed in Ref.~\cite{Scalapino:2009}.
+Rather, it may originate in intraband coupling due to the $d_{x^2-y^2}$ component of $V_{\textbf{k},\textbf{k}^{\prime}}$, similarly as derived for one band superconductors, and is expected to appear in $B_{1g}$ symmetry as the other collective modes \cite{Klein:1984,Monien:1990}.
 This scenario explains in a natural way the two well-defined symmetric peaks at 140 and 175\,cm$^{-1}$ and the weaker one at 73\,cm$^{-1}$ appearing in (the proper) $B_{1g}$ symmetry [Fig.~\ref{fig:BKFA_data}(c) and (d)] and provides direct evidence of a strongly anisotropic pairing potential resulting from a superposition of $V_s$ and $V_d$.
 Since the collective modes drain intensity from the gap features \cite{Monien:1990,Scalapino:2009} direct pair breaking peaks cannot be resolved in $B_{1g}$ symmetry.
+This effect provides the most compelling evidence for the proper interpretation of the in-gap modes.